Gestational Diabetes Diet

 What other guidelines should I follow?

 - Check your blood sugar level as directed.
-Ask your healthcare provider when and how often to check your blood sugar during the day.
+Ask your healthcare provider when and how often to check your level during the day.
 Write down your blood sugar level each time you check it.
 You may need to bring this information to follow-up visits.

-- Exercise as directed.
-Exercise can help keep your blood sugar within the recommended levels.
-Exercise can also keep your weight in a healthy range during pregnancy.
+- Get physical activity as directed.
+Physical activity, such as exercise, can help keep your blood sugar within the recommended levels.
+Physical activity can also keep your weight in a healthy range during pregnancy.
 Talk to your healthcare provider about the type and amount of physical activity that is best for you.

 - Limit sweets and desserts.
 These foods are high in sugar, fat, and calories and low in healthy nutrients.

 - Limit the amount of fat you eat each day.
-Ask your dietitian or healthcare provider how much fat you should eat each day.
-Choose foods low in saturated fat, trans fat, and cholesterol.
+Choose foods that are low in saturated fat, trans fat, and cholesterol.
 Examples include chicken without the skin and low-fat dairy foods.